giogina/ReSMax/README.md

-# DOSmax
+# ReSMax
 **Efficient, automated resonance detection using the Stabilization Method.**

-**DOSmax** is a Python tool for identifying resonance states in quantum few-body systems, such as helium-like atoms, using the Stabilization Method.
+**ReSMax** is a Python tool for identifying resonance states in quantum few-body systems, such as helium-like atoms, using the Stabilization Method.
 This technique analyzes how energy eigenvalues evolve with a systematically varied basis set parameter, revealing metastable bound states as well as resonance states, which appear as characteristic plateaus in the eigenvalue spectrum.

-**DOSmax** automates the full workflow: it computes the density of states (DOS) for each root, segments and fits DOS peaks using Lorentzian profiles, groups them into resonances, and extracts resonance parameters (energy and width) from the best-fitting DOS peaks — all with minimal manual input.
+**ReSMax** automates the full workflow: it computes the density of states (DOS) for each root, segments and fits DOS peaks using Lorentzian profiles, groups them into resonances, and extracts resonance parameters (energy and width) from the best-fitting DOS peaks — all with minimal manual input.
 Results can be interactively inspected and refined via plots and command-line controls, allowing for careful manual validation.

 The tool is designed for reproducibility and efficient large-scale analysis of stabilization data, helping researchers extract physical resonance parameters quickly and consistently.